turingschool/lesson_plans/ruby_02-web_applications_with_ruby/intro_to_active_record_in_sinatra.markdown

 end
 ```

 This will allow us to call `task.user` and get back the user object associated with that task.
+Behind the scenes, this is finding the user that has the id of the `user_id` column on the `task`.

 ### Adding Data through Tux